How to Lose Weight when You Suffer from Hypothyroidism

 Get regular exerciseTo complement your new diet and achieve more weight loss, you’ll need to adopt a daily exercise routine that’s at least 40 minutes in duration.

-In some cases people actually need to reduce their level of physical activity, but that doesn’t mean they can’t exercise.
+In some cases people who suffer from hypothyroidism actually need to reduce their level of physical activity, but that doesn’t mean they can’t exercise.

 A low-impact exercise plan tends to have good results with these patients.